ErikBuer/Integer-Array/README.md

 # Numeric-Vector
-No-STD numeric (array) vector for Rust.
+No-STD numeric fixed-size vector for Rust.

 This is an experimental library for no-std DSP.
 The library only supports fixed-sized vectors of i32.